JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 !!! tip "Replicating sidebar"

     In some cases it might be desirable to replicate some subsection of the sidebar in an `@contents` block.
-    A possible pattern to achieve this without duplicating code is to define the `pages` keyword entry through a variable in `make.jl`, e.g.
+    A possible pattern to achieve this without duplicating code is to define the `pages` keyword entry through a global variable in `make.jl`, e.g.

     ```julia
     SUBSECTION_PAGES = ["subsection/a.md", "subsection/b.md"]
     makedocs(
         pages = [
             "index.md",
             "Subsection" => SUBSECTION_PAGES,
         ...
     ```

-    That variable will then exist in the `Main` module and can be reused in the `@contents` and other blocks by e.g.
+    That variable will exist in the `Main` module and can be reused in the `@contents` and other blocks, e.g.

     ````markdown
     ```@contents